Aller au contenu

 Home or clinic care

-The service adapts to the patient's mobility and preferences - home, RPA or clinic - without forcing the veteran to travel if he or she can't or doesn't want to.
+The service adapts to the patient's mobility and preferences—home, assisted living, or clinic—without requiring the veteran to travel if they cannot or do not wish to.

 05